MarshallAsch/website/_posts/2021-01-08-network-wiring.md

 ---
 layout: post
-title: A Journy into wiring a house for internet
+title: A Journey into wiring a house for internet
-subtitle: For when wifi isnt good enough
+subtitle: For when wifi isn't good enough
 tags: [networking, building, hands-on]
 categories: blog
 comments: true